-This form should be filled out by the Main Research Advisor.
+This form should be filled ed out by the Main Resea arch Advisor.

-Student Name ID#
+Student Name ID #

-Major Degre е
+Major De egree

 Undergraduate Degree

-Undergraduate Degree

 Major Institution

 GPA Class of

 Prior Practical Experience

 Years of Experience

 Type of Experience

+Con divinta 74 alt a a

-Graduate Studies
+NA-t Graduate S Studies

-Major
+Major C >-4-

 Enrollment Date Graduation Date

-GPA Thesis / Project Advisor
+GPA Thesis / Pi Advisor roject

-Thesis / Project Title
+Thesis / Project Title -

-Performance Evaluation
+Performance I

-Evaluate the thesis/Project on a scale from 1 to 4 (1 being minimally acceptable) on the basis of the following criteria:
+Evaluate the thesis/Pro of the following criteria ject on a scale from 1 to 4 a: 1 (1 being min imally a acceptable) on the bas

-- a.
-Independent research and generating new concepts and valuable conclusions
+a.
+Independent rese earch and generating i new concept ts and valuable conclusion

-[]

-- b.
-Creativity and critical thinking []
+b.
+Creativity and critic cal thinking []

-- c.
+c.
 Writing skills []

-Overall Assessment of The Thesis / Project (Advisor)
+Ove Overall Assessment of The Thesis / Project (Advisor)

-D : (0 T
+1

-Date of S Thesis / P ubmission of the Final Draft of
+Date of Sul / Project omission of the Final Draft of Thesis Date: Signature:

-1110313 / 1 Toject

-Date: Signature:

-The final draft of the report must be submitted to each member of the Jury Committee at least two weeks (Thesis option) prior to the date of thesis defense, or a week (nonthesis option) before CRP presentation.
+The final draft of the report must be submitted to each member of the Jury Committee at least two weeks (Thesis option) prior to the date of thesis defense, or a week (non-thesis option) before CRP presentation.